GoodPraxis/goodpraxis-site/src/projects/loading-bar.md

 We based the UI and UX of the site around elements of the existing brand, being careful to reinforce the playful and welcoming nature present in the bars themselves.

+On the technical side, we used Gatsby.js and a headless instance of Wordpress, allowing us to create an incredibly fast and smooth experience, while allowing our client to edit and update content on their own.